cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

     -GlobalCatalogAppsType AllowedAppList `
     -PrivateCatalogAppsType AllowedAppList

+The legacy command should not be used in tenants that have not previously been configured for application policies.
+New implementations should follow the policy guide below.

 ScubaGear will continue to look for the legacy policies when running in noninteractive mode because of a limitation in the API when gathering the data for the report.
 Users can utilize interactive mode, and ScubaGear will gather the data for the newer portal based settings.

 This section helps reduce security risks related to app integration with Microsoft Teams.
 Teams can integrate with the following classes of apps: